 Our Meteor Shower Calendar will subsequently answer all your questions concerning these spectacular celestial firework displays.
 Read on and find out when the next meteor shower is, whether there is a meteor shower tonight to enjoy, their peak night dates, and much more besides.

 Most meteor showers are the result of the icy, dusty debris trails left behind by comets as they orbit the Sun.
 As the Earth makes it annual trek around the Sun, it travels through these various streams of small cometary fragments, which then burn up in Earth’s atmosphere.
 This in turn produces visible meteors, while if the fragments are big enough, very bright meteors called fireballs may be the result.

-10 Biggest Meteor Showers of the Year
+Calendar for 10 Biggest Meteor Showers